Arabia Mountain National Heritage Area

 Known as the “crossroads of the South,” metropolitan Atlanta has reached a critical turning point.
 Growing faster and sprawling farther than any human settlement in recent United States history, Atlanta has been losing an average of 500 acres of forests, farmland and green space to development each week.
 Today, Atlanta has fewer acres of preserved open space per resident than any other metropolitan area of similar size and density.

-We worked with community leaders and partners to protect a total of 2,173 acres, which nearly doubled the size of the park and created part of a corridor linking Arabia Mountain to nearby Panola Mountain State Conservation Park.
-Combined, the two parks constitute the largest natural area in DeKalb County.
+We worked with community leaders and partners from state and local government as well as private non-profits to protect a total of 2,173 acres, which nearly doubled the size of the county park and created part of a corridor linking the Davidson-Arabia Mountain Nature Preserve to nearby Panola Mountain State Park.
+Combined, the two parks constitute one of the largest natural area in metro-Atlanta.
 The preserved lands provide opportunities for trail systems, heritage preservation and education, recreation, and ecosystem and wildlife protection.

 What Is Green Infrastructure?Do you know what green infrastructure is, really?
 Watch our video to find out what people think of green infrastructure and learn from the Fund's Will Allen exactly what we mean when we use the term.